-Plant Word is coming soon (in 2019) in the US and has a particularly pointed and timely mission: to keep Democracy alive.
+Planet Word is coming soon (in May 2020) in the US and has a particularly pointed and timely mission: to keep Democracy alive.
 By promoting an interest in language (and reading), the founders hope to raise literacy rates in the United States.
 Without literacy, people have trouble discerning so-called “fake news” and votes can be swayed.

 Finally, here at home, the MEITS project will run a pop-up Museum of Languages.
 Designed to promote multilingualism, it will first be appearing in Cambridge, Nottingham, Edinburgh, and Belfast in 2019.